Learn how to date yourself in fun ways that will help you discover and fall in love with who you really are.

 It wasn’t actually until the 14th century that romantic love began to be associated with St. Valentine’s Day and people started giving their romantic partners flowers, chocolates and greeting cards (AKA valentines).
 Until it’s become the celebration we know today.

 Side Note: There was actually a third Valentinus, martyred in Africa with a number of companions, but sadly nothing more is known about him.

 In many countries, Valentine’s Day is the day you give your partner a romantic gift to show how much you love them.

 In other countries, the gifts are given to children or from children to their parents.

-All in all, I think it’s safe to conclude that Valentine’s Day is the day we’ve collectively chosen as the day to honour love in our relationships.
+All in all, I think it’s safe to conclude that Valentine’s Day is the day we’ve collectively chosen as the day to honor love in our relationships.

-I personally think that this is a great idea – honouring love in our relationships.
+I personally think that this is a great idea – honoring love in our relationships.

 But guess what relationship suffers the most on this day?